okcoders/ok-coders-summer-2017-front-end/12-http-and-controllers/01-HTTP.md

 Magic: "Ok I'm connected now Craig, I'll request the main page for you"
 Magic: "GET / HTTP/1.1"
 Steven: "HTTP/1.1 200 OK"
-... headers and html is recieved from Steven
+... headers and html is received from Steven
 Craig: "Sweet, I want to add my album to the best new music page!"
 Magic: "Ok I'll try"
 Magic: "POST /best HTTP/1.1"